thinkoverit/ThinkIT-WP-Contact-Form-Plugin/readme.txt

 = 0.1 (11.09.2012)
 = 0.1.1 (9.1.2013) Showing Message from textarea in email.
-= 0.1.2 (6.2.2013)
-  Allowed sending email to multiple email ids,
-  Added placeholder, class for fields
+= 0.1.2 (6.2.2013) Allowed sending email to multiple email ids,Added placeholder, class for fields = 0.1.3 (26.3.2013) Added Create new form link for easy access.
+= 0.1.4  (28.3.2013) Updated column name
+= 0.2 (19.8.2013) Adding Google recaptcha Support for contact form.
+= 0.3 (23.8.2013) Handled Security issue.
+= 0.4  ()  Removed Google recaptcha and added simple Integer addition captcha for simplicity.
+Also overhauled the plugin structure so you might need to reconfigure FORM fields.